George Reddy: Biography

 He was born in Palghat (now Palakkad) on 15 January 1947, just before India's independence, in the then Madras Presidency.
 His father Challa Raghunath Reddy was from Chittoor, while his mother Leela Varghese was a Malayali from Travancore.
 They met while studying at the Presidency College, Madras.
 The family later moved to Andhra Pradesh from where George did his early schooling; at St. Gabriel's High School, Warangal and St. Paul's High School, Hyderabad.
 He ultimately got his intermediate degree from the Nizam College in Hyderabad.

 He was known for his helping nature, and was also a kickboxer.

 His enthusiasm for nuclear physics earned him a university gold medal during his postgraduate studies at Osmania University.

 His brother Cyril Reddy (died 2016), was also an activist in Hyderabad.
 A lawyer, Cyril was a part of the legal team led by Bojja Tharakam.
 Cyril's wife, Gita Ramaswamy, is a social activist and writer.

 Student politics

 Reddy is now primarily known for his promotion of Marxist ideas and his opposition to social discrimination and economic inequality.
 According to a student friend, he was inspired by "the emerging Black Panthers, started in 1966 in the US, the Vietnamese people's struggle against US imperialism and the peasant uprisings in Naxalbari and Srikakulam."

+Assassination

 Reddy was stabbed to death in an attack at his college campus on 14 April 1972.